Lurker00/DX80-firmware/release/README.md

 It is obvious that none of them have any use in DX80.

 **Note:** At the startup, you may see two small logos instead of one big on the screen.
-It's OK, don't worry!
-The stock firmware displays two similar pictures with almost a second delay in between, when with this modification there is no a delay, which causes distorted screen view.
+It's only cosmetic issue, don't worry!

 ##3.
 CPU is always working at the highest performance